mu2/google-container-engine-dse/README.md

     kubectl logs datastax-opscenter-rc-5qjv6
     kubectl logs --previous datastax-opscenter-rc-5qjv6

 To get the external IP of the OpsCenter machine (running on port 8888) use the following command.
+It may take a few minutes after deployment completes for the OpsCenter external IP to be assigned.
 You can then open a web browser to that ip and port to view OpsCenter.

     kubectl get services